charlesc90/qemu-scripts/README.md

 # qemu-scripts
-bash scripts for qemu and libvirt, xml configs for libvirt
+bash scripts for qemu and libvirt

 # Important notes: